-The Fund may enter into forward foreign currency exchange contracts for investment and speculative purposes as well as hedging purposes and to seek to protect against anticipated changes in future foreign currency exchange rates.
+The Fund may enter into forward foreign currency exchange contracts for hedging purposes and to seek to protect against anticipated changes in future foreign currency exchange rates.
 A forward foreign currency exchange contract involves an obligation to purchase or sell a specific currency at a future date, which may be any fixed number of days from the date of the contract agreed upon by the parties, at a price set at the time of the contract.
 These contracts are traded in the interbank market between currency traders (usually large commercial banks) and their customers.
 A forward contract generally has no deposit requirement, and no commissions are generally charged at any stage for trades.